-The Software Guild offers immersive full-time, 12-week or part-time, 10 to 14-month coding bootcamps in Louisville, KY, Minneapolis, MN, and online.
+The Software Guild offers immersive full-time, online, 12-week or part-time, 10 to 14-month coding bootcamps.
 Courses focus on .NET/C# and Java and do a deep dive into the language fundamentals, server side, data tier, user interface, and tools.
 Software Guild focuses on .NET/C# and Java because those stacks are stable, proven, and in highest demand in the enterprise.
 The Software Guild takes driven beginners, or more experienced students passionate about development, and prepares them to compete for jobs as professional developers.

 Prospective applicants must fill out an application, complete an admissions interview, take an aptitude assessment, and complete Software Guild’s Introduction to Web Development.
 The Software Guild looks for applicants who are self-starters with high levels of motivation and tenacity who know when to ask for help, work well with others, keep positive attitudes in the face of adversity, love learning and problem-solving, and are excited to build cool new things.

 - From Dietitian to Software Engineer with The Software Guild

 - How The Software Guild is Getting Graduates Hired

 - 2020 Coding Bootcamp News Roundup

 Start Date None scheduled Cost $13,750 Class size N/A Location OnlineOur 12-week Java coding bootcamp teaches you everything you need to know to enter junior developer roles in the workforce.
 We provide career preparation, portfolio development and help with your resume and the interview process.
 Learn from expert instructors with an average of over 10 years of industry experience in our classrooms remotely.
 Experience immersive education and change your life by learning software development skills.